 And they zap more than 99.99% of virus particulates entering the system.
 That’s… virtually all of them.

-Basically, the researchers introduced SARS-COV-2 to the Fresh-Aire UV system and measured how much of it was still in the air afterterward.
+The researchers introduced SARS-COV-2 to the Fresh-Aire UV system and measured how much of it was still in the air afterward.
 There was practically none.